Azure/az-hop/docs/deploy/index.md

   high_availability: false # Build AD in High Availability mode (2 Domain Controllers) - default to false
 # On demand VM configuration
 ondemand:
+  name: ondemand # When provided, it will be used as the name of the VM.
+Default to ondemand
   vm_size: Standard_D4s_v5
   #fqdn: azhop.foo.com # When provided it will be used for the certificate server name
   generate_certificate: true # Generate an SSL certificate for the OnDemand portal.
 Default to true